cartometricsteam/datamining/README.md

 to see the arguments and examples.
 ## TODO
 - [ ] Add a CONTRIBUTING file!!
+- [ ] Make the .env path a variable
 - [ ] Prettify the output to the console
 - [ ] Implement tests!!
 - [ ] Save results to DB